Reducing VOC Emissions from Nonfumigant Pesticide Products

 Possible use prohibitions for high-VOC products – DPR tracks VOC emissions on an annual basis based on pesticide use reports.
 If this pesticide VOC emissions inventory exceeds a specified trigger level, most uses of high-VOC products are prohibited for the seven crops during May-October in the San Joaquin Valley.
 If triggered, the high-VOC prohibitions must remain in effect for at least two years.

-- Status of high-VOC prohibitions for May 1 to October 31, 2014: DPR’s preliminary estimate of 2012 pesticide VOC emissions, PDF (129 kb) indicates that prohibitions are unlikely to be triggered for 2014
+- Status of high-VOC prohibitions for May 1 to October 31, 2015: DPR's preliminary estimate of 2013 pesticide VOC emissions, PDF (137 kb) indicate that prohibitions are likely to be triggered for 2015 and 2016

 - Additional information on the pesticide VOC emissions inventory